Romina Lozano

 Romina Lozano Saldaña (born November 6, 1996) is a Peruvian model and beauty pageant titleholder who won Miss Peru 2018 on October 29, 2017, and represented Peru at Miss Universe 2018 pageant.

 Personal life

 Lozano was born in the district of Bellavista, in the city of San Martin Region in Peru.
 She is currently living in Lima.
 She graduated from Commercial Aviation and doing her second degree in Nutrition Science.

 Pageantry

 Elite Model Look Peru 2016

-Lozano participate in the Elite Model Model Look Peru 2016, where they choose a model to represent Peru in the international Elite Model Look contest, competing without success.
+Lozano participated in the Elite Model Model Look Peru 2016, where they choose a model to represent Peru in the international Elite Model Look contest, competing without success.

 Miss Callao 2017

 Lozano competed in Miss Callao 2017, which was held on the night of February 18, 2017, where she won and was crowned by Valeria Piazza, the Miss Peru 2016.

 Miss Perú 2018

-Like Miss Callao 2017, she represented Callao in the Miss Peru 2018, which was held at the Municipal Theater of Lima, on October 29, 2017, whose event became the most controversial Miss Peru platform, where promotes the opposition of violence against women, with an average of 23 candidates announcing the measures of daily violence suffered by women in Peru.
-Finally Lozano was the winner and was crowned by outgoing Prissila Howard of Piura, Miss Peru 2017.
+Like Miss Callao 2017, she represented Callao in the Miss Peru 2018, which was held at the Municipal Theater of Lima, on October 29, 2017.
+The event became the most controversial Miss Peru platform, by promoting the opposition of violence against women, with an average of 23 candidates announcing the measures of daily violence suffered by women in Peru.
+Finally, Lozano was the winner and was crowned by Prissila Howard of Piura, the outgoing Miss Peru 2017.